Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications: Methods

 \item The \textit{decoding for the mixed-type timeseries}: Next, the generated latent embeddings $( \hat{\mathbf{z}}_{1:T}^{\mathcal{C}}, \hat{\mathbf{z}}_{1:T}^{\mathcal{D}} )$ are further fed into the pretrained decoders ($\mathit{Dec}^{\mathcal{C}}, \mathit{Dec}^{\mathcal{D}}$) and decoded into the corresponding synthetic patient trajectories $( \hat{\mathbf{x}}_{1:T}^{\mathcal{C}}, \hat{\mathbf{x}}_{1:T}^{\mathcal{D}} )$ in the observational space.

-\item The \textit{adversarial loss update based on the discriminators}: Finally, the adversarial loss can be calculated from the LSTM network-based discriminators $D^{\mathcal{C}}$ and $D^{\mathcal{D}}$ by distinguishing between the real samples and synthetic timeseries.
+\item The \textit{adversarial loss update based on the discriminators}: Finally, the adversarial loss can be calculated from the LSTM network-based discriminators $D^{\mathcal{C}}$ and $D^{\mathcal{D}}$ by distinguishing between the real samples and synthetic timeseries for both data types.